TQS-SmartVolt/Backend/README.md

 pre-commit run --all-files
 ```

-> Tip: For issues, see Pre-commit Docs or ask the team.
+> Tip: For issues, see Pre-commit Docs or ask the team. `git commit --no-verify` can bypass hooks, but use it cautiously.